 A list of credential objects, where each element must inherit from the

 Credentialbase class.
-Credentials are attempted in the order provided untilget_tokensucceeds.- .verbose
+Credentials are attempted in the order provided untilget_tokensucceeds.

 Value